Saint Joseph's Day: Sicily

-Spectacular celebrations are also held in Bagheria.
-Joseph is even celebrated twice a year, the second time being held especially for people from Bagheria who come back for summer vacation from other parts of Italy or abroad.
+In Bagheria, Saint Joseph is even celebrated twice a year, the second time being held especially for people from Bagheria who come back for summer vacation from other parts of Italy or abroad.

-In Italy, 19 March is also Father's Day.

 Malta

 In Malta, the set date for the celebration of Saint Joseph is 19 March, but can be moved if necessary to fit into the Lent and Easter season.
 This has been a day of remembrance in Malta since the 10th century A.D.
 Most businesses shut down for this day for all the celebrations that occur.
 The main celebrations are held in Mdina, which is the "old capital" of Malta in the suburbs of the city of Rabat.
 There are three main events that occur for this day.
 One of them being special masses in honor of Saint Joseph.
 Then it follows with colorful processions with music bands in the streets and fireworks at night.
 The main procession takes place in the evening with the statue of Saint Joseph being carried to the church of Saint Mary of Jesus.
 The statue represents a high level of workmanship for the figure Joseph had in Jesus' life.
 Also, this is one of the public holidays in Malta, known as Jum San Ġużepp.
 People celebrate mass in the morning, and in the afternoon go for a picnic.
 It is a liturgical feast that occurs on a Sunday in summer.
 However, the city of Rabat celebrates the traditional Maltese feast where in the evening a procession is also held with the statue of Saint Joseph.
 On this day also the city of Żejtun celebrates the day, known as Jum il-Kunsill (Zejtun Council's Day), till 2013 was known as Jum iż-Żejtun (Zejtun's Day).
 During this day a prominent person from Żejtun is given the Żejtun Honour (Ġieħ iż-Żejtun).
 In the past years the Żejtun Parish Church has celebrated these feast days with a procession with the statue of Saint Joseph.